BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 The fund’s risk classification is based on the portfolio composition as well as SEBI guidelines and is subject to periodic review.
 Refer to the Riskometer above on this scheme page and latest scheme-related documents for the current risk level.

 The fund’s top holdings are selected by the fund manager and may change over time based on market outlook and research insights.
-To view the most up-to-date holdings, please check the latest Factsheet or Scheme Page.
+For up-to-date information, please check the latest factsheet or this page.

 Asset allocation of the Bajaj Finserv Large Cap Fund is as per the Scheme Information Document (SID).
-For the current allocation across equity and other instruments, please refer to the most recent Factsheet or the Scheme Page
+For the current allocation across equity and other instruments, please refer to the most recent factsheet or the portfolio section on this page

-The Total Expense Ratio (TER) may differ for Direct and Regular plans and can change over time.
-For the most current expense ratio, please refer to the latest Factsheet or the Total Expense Ratio section.
+The Total Expense Ratio (TER) may differ for Direct and Regular Plans and can change over time.
+For the most current expense ratio, please refer to the latest factsheet or the Total Expense Ratio section on this page.

 An ELSS tax saver fund SIP may potentially benefit you as it allows you to invest gradually while benefiting from tax deductions under Section 80C (old tax regime) of the Income Tax Act, 1961.
 It also helps inculcate disciplined investing and may average out the purchase cost over market cycles, potentially helping mitigate the impact of market volatility.
 However, a very high risk appetite is needed for equity funds.